davidricardogp/davidricardogp/README.md

 ## Research Interests

 - Innovation policy and entrepreneurship ecosystems
-- Gender gaps in investment
+- AI public policies
 - Public policy for entrepreneurship

 ---

 ## Currently Working On

-- Research on European deep-tech scaleups and the EU growth capital gap
+- Research on Public Libraries and Crime: Evidence on Local Public Infrastructure and Criminality.
-- Analysis of corporate venturing models and public-private collaboration
-- Projects on entrepreneurship, startups, and innovation ecosystems
+- Research on Tax-Revenue Effects of Cannabis Legalisation in Switzerland and Europe.
+- Research on Gender Differences in Startup Investment Preferences: Evidence on Risk Perception, Portfolio Allocation, and Women’s Participation in Early-Stage Investing.
+- Public Policy, Fuel Taxation, and Price Elasticity: Evidence from Gasohol Demand in Lima Metropolitana and Callao
 ---

 ## Connect with Me